 - Chair of Remuneration Committee – Quentin Woodley

 - Lay nominees of Council – Ed Anderson, Caroline Johnstone and Amanda Mellor

 It is the responsibility of Council to ensure that the membership of the Committee has the necessary skills, experience and support to meet the Committee’s responsibilities.

 The Chair of the Remuneration Committee is an independent member of the Council other than the Chair of Council.
 The Vice-Chancellor and the Director of Human Resources are not members of the Committee, but will attend as follows:

-The Vice-Chancellor will attend for agenda items that relate to his role as line manager of the senior post holders, to enable the Committee to ensure full consideration of individual performance and organisational strategy when considering remuneration-related decisions.
-The Vice-Chancellor is not present for any matters that affect his own remuneration.
+The Vice-Chancellor will attend for agenda items that relate to their role as line manager of the senior post holders, to enable the Committee to ensure full consideration of individual performance and organisational strategy when considering remuneration-related decisions.
+The Vice-Chancellor is not present for any matters that affect their own remuneration.

-The period 2017/18 saw the University of Leeds face many new challenges that emerged across the sector, including uncertainties about student funding policy, concerns about the sustainability of the Universities Superannuation Scheme (USS), and a lack of clarity surrounding Brexit and immigration policy – all issues of very direct and strategic relevance to Leeds.
+The period 2018/19 saw the University of Leeds face on-going challenges that continued across the sector, including uncertainties about student funding policy, concerns about the sustainability of the Universities Superannuation Scheme (USS), and a lack of clarity surrounding Brexit and immigration policy – all issues of very direct and strategic relevance to Leeds.

 Despite these pressures the University continued to make progress against its core mission to create knowledge and opportunity through the pursuit of excellence in student education, and globally recognised research.

 Following the Gold award under the Teaching Excellence Framework in 2017, the University continues to be ranked highly across more recent external measures, being placed in the top 3 for teaching quality, the top 5 in the Russell Group for student satisfaction, and remains one of the universities most targeted by leading employers.